eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 In this dialog, you can set the name of the alert, its type, the domain to monitor and the conditions for triggering the alert.

 In general, all alerts filter the triggering entities using the fields `host`, `user` and `topic`.
-If any of these fields is left empty or the `ALL` option is selected, all entities will be compliant with that part of the filter.
+If any of these fields are left empty or the `ALL` option is selected, all entities will be compliant with that part of the filter.
 Note that the filter does not act like a regular expression, but like a simple equality check between strings.
-Also mind that the 3 conditions must be met for an entity to be compliant with the alert filter.
+Note also that all 3 conditions must be met for an entity to be compliant with the alert filter.

 If the alert type is *NEW_DATA*, the alert will be triggered when a positive `DATA_COUNT` is received from any entity that matches the fields
 `host`, `user` and `topic`.